christocarr/classic-arcade-game/README.md

 ## Instructions

 The aim of the game is to guide the avatar to the water while dodging the enemies.
 Your avatar will start on the grass.
-By pressing the left, up, right, and down keys you can move the avatar one block at a time.
+By pressing the left, up, right, and down keys you can guide the avatar one block at a time.